Demo-org1-2024/GitHub-Doc/README.md

 ### Repository:

-**What is repository?**
+- **What is repository?**
 	- A repository is usually used to organize a single project.
 	- Repositories can contain folders and files, images, videos, spreadsheets, and data sets -- anything your project needs.Often, repositories include a README file, a file with information about your project.
 README files are written in the plain text Markdown language

-**create repository**
+### Create Repository

-	- Template: A repository template is a predefined structure or layout that serves as a starting point for new repositories, streamlining the creation process by providing common files, folders, and configurations.When using a repository template, the following elements are commonly included:
+- **Template:** A repository template is a predefined structure or layout that serves as a starting point for new repositories, streamlining the creation process by providing common files, folders, and configurations.When using a repository template, the following elements are commonly included:
-		1. Default file and directory structure: Provides a basic organization for project files.
+	1. **Default file and directory structure:** Provides a basic organization for project files.
-		2. Configuration files: Includes settings for tools, such as CI/CD pipelines or linters.
+	2. **Configuration files:** Includes settings for tools, such as CI/CD pipelines or linters.
-		3. README and CONTRIBUTING files: Offers guidance on how to use and contribute to the project.
+	3. **README and CONTRIBUTING files:** Offers guidance on how to use and contribute to the project.
-		4. License file: Specifies the terms under which the project is distributed.
+	4. **License file:** Specifies the terms under which the project is distributed.
-		5. Code snippets or examples: Offers reusable code snippets or example files.
+	5. **Code snippets or examples:** Offers reusable code snippets or example files.
-		6. Documentation: Provides initial documentation to help users understand the project.
+	6. **Documentation:** Provides initial documentation to help users understand the project.

-	- Repo visibility: Repository visibility determines who can access and view a repository.
+- **Repo visibility:** Repository visibility determines who can access and view a repository.
 		1. Public  : Accessible to everyone, suitable for open-source projects.
 		2. Internal: Visible within the organization, maintaining privacy from external users.
 		3: Private : Restricts access to users with explicit permission, ideal for proprietary projects.
   		Note: org admin and enterprise admin can see the repo

-	- Readme file: A README file is a straightforward document that explains key details about a project.
+- **Readme file:** A README file is a straightforward document that explains key details about a project.

-	- gitignore: A .gitignore file specifies intentionally untracked files that Git should ignore, such as build artifacts or temporary files, to keep the repository clean.
+- **gitignore:** A .gitignore file specifies intentionally untracked files that Git should ignore, such as build artifacts or temporary files, to keep the repository clean.

 ## Repository
-	1. Code       	    : Stores project files and source code.
+1.**Code**      	: Stores project files and source code.
-	2. Issues  	    : Tracks bugs, feature requests, and tasks.
+2. **Issues**  	: Tracks bugs, feature requests, and tasks.
-	3. Pull Requests    : Manages proposed changes and code reviews.
+3. **Pull Requests**: Manages proposed changes and code reviews.
 4. **Actions**      : Automates workflows and tasks.
 5. **Projects**     : Organizes tasks, issues, and pull requests.
 6. **Wiki**         : Provides collaborative documentation.
 7. **Security**     : Manages security alerts and settings.
 8. **Insights**     : Offers analytics and repository statistics.
 9. **Settings**     : Configures repository options and permissions.
 10. **Discussion**  : Platform for conversations, questions, and feedback related to the repository.

-## Repositorie Role:
+### Repositorie Role:

-	**1. Read**     : Read and clone repositories.
+1. **Read**         : Read and clone repositories.
 Open and comment on issues and pull requests.
-	**2. Triage**	: Read permissions plus manage issues and pull requests.
+2. **Triage**	: Read permissions plus manage issues and pull requests.
-	**3. Write**	: Triage permissions plus read, clone and push to repositories.
+3. **Write**	: Triage permissions plus read, clone and push to repositories.
-	**4. Maintain** : Write permissions plus manage issues, pull requests and some repository settings.
+4. **Maintain**     : Write permissions plus manage issues, pull requests and some repository settings.
-	**5. Admin**	: Full access to repositories including sensitive and destructive actions.
+5. **Admin**	: Full access to repositories including sensitive and destructive actions.

 	1. Read    :  Read and clone repositories.
 Open and comment on issues and pull requests.